jg-digital-media/jgdm_wordpress_starter/readme.md

 + Customise the Admin Area
 + Customise login form
-+ Step 1 - Creating a Child Theme
++ Creating a Child Theme
 + Code Syntax Formatting and displaying them in a WordPress Theme
++ Add Custom Dashboard Widget

 ...